 Table 1: Type of surgical procedure undertaken.
-L, Left side; R, Right side; SOL, space occupying lesion.

 49 were right handed, seven left and one ambidextrous.
 51% (29) of patients had a history of febrile seizures, 47% were noted to have not suffered a febrile seizure and one was undocumented.
 Patients had a median age at surgery of 34, with the time between onset of habitual seizures (median of one years of age) and surgery being 24 years (range 2–56).
-Median duration of follow up since surgery for this study was seven years, with a range of 1–19 years.
+Median duration of follow up after surgery was seven years (range 1–19).
 Lateralisation and histopathological diagnoses are shown in figure 1.
-We found significant difference in the number of patients operated with left (n=28) and right (n=14) hippocampal sclerosis (HS) p<0.02 (one sample binomial test).
+We found a significant difference in the number of patients operated with left (n=28) and right (n=14) hippocampal sclerosis (HS) p<0.02 (one sample binomial test).

 3.2 Post-operative seizure outcomes